 - not seeming to recognize you or every day surroundings

 There is a very effective drug that helps with this, where the active ingredient is selegiline.
-Selegiline is used in treating lots of things in humans too, but in dogs with CDS the drugs are Anipryl (Canada, United States,) or Selgian (U.K.).
+Selegiline is used in treating lots of things in humans too, but in dogs with CCD the drugs are Anipryl (Canada, United States,) or Selgian (U.K.).
 There are also natural or holistic treatments that can have a calming effect on your dog and can be used in conjunction with the drug.
-There are other things such calming dog vests, music CDs to calm your canine, and tranquilizing daily supplements.
+There are other things such calming dog vests, music CDs to calm your canine, and daily tranquilizing supplements.

 Other things you can do to calm your faithful friend are the same things you did before the dementia such as a light brushing or combing, a tender cuddle, or a leisurely walk in the sunshine; And never underestimate the calming effect of your own soothing voice and your own gentle touch.

 Diabetes / It can’t be cured but can be successfully managed

 Diabetes usually occurs in dogs at the age of 8 or 9 years and is much more common in females.